IronMatt97/Podman-checkpoint-migration/README.md

 - Golang (last version): https://go.dev/doc/install
 - Make sure that you are running cgroups v2 and using runc instead of crun as ociRuntime.
 Check this issue in case https://github.com/checkpoint-restore/criu/issues/2000

-Remember that Criu is a kernel level tool, and **requires root permissions** in order to checkpoint and restore.
 ### Step 2: Set the config.ini
 Go to the main folder, set the config.ini file content to have correct VMs addresses and run:
 > make